openmindednewby/cSharpInterviewPrep/notes/Automapper/AutoMapper.md

 ---

 If you want, I can add a short `README.md` showing how to add the NuGet package and include a minimal `Program.cs` example wiring AutoMapper in an ASP.NET Core app.

+---

+## Questions & Answers

+**Q: When is AutoMapper a good fit vs hand-written mapping?**

+A: Use AutoMapper when mappings are mostly 1:1 and you want centralized profiles plus query projections.
+If mappings involve conditional branching, heavy domain logic, or large object graphs where clarity matters, hand-written mapping is safer.

+**Q: How do profiles improve maintainability?**

+A: Profiles group mapping configuration per aggregate or feature, keeping conventions together and discoverable.
+They can be scanned automatically via `AddAutoMapper`, ensuring new mappings only require adding a profile class.

+**Q: What’s the benefit of `.ProjectTo<T>()` with EF Core?**

+A: It translates mapping expressions into SQL so the database returns DTO-shaped data directly, eliminating extra materialization and reducing memory usage in the API layer.

+**Q: How do you customize property names that don’t match?**

+A: Use `.ForMember(dest => dest.Property, opt => opt.MapFrom(src => src.OtherName))` or `.ForPath` for nested members.
+AutoMapper falls back to conventions for matching names but explicit configuration handles mismatches cleanly.

+**Q: How do you avoid runtime mapping errors?**

+A: Call `mapper.ConfigurationProvider.AssertConfigurationIsValid()` during startup/tests, and enable `CreateMissingTypeMaps = false` so AutoMapper throws configuration errors early.

+**Q: What are best practices for DI registration?**

+A: Register profiles via `services.AddAutoMapper(typeof(SomeProfile))` or assembly scanning.
+Inject `IMapper` where needed; avoid static mapper instances so you respect scoped dependencies in custom value resolvers.

+**Q: How do you handle mapping collections efficiently?**

+A: Map queryables using `.ProjectTo<T>()` to avoid per-item mapping in memory.
+For in-memory collections, `IMapper.Map<IEnumerable<Dest>>(source)` reuses configuration and executes efficiently without additional setup.

+**Q: Can AutoMapper handle complex value conversions like formatting currency?**

+A: Yes, via `ForMember(...).ConvertUsing(...)`, custom value resolvers, or type converters.
+Keep heavy logic in domain services; use converters for presentation formatting or simple transforms (e.g., decimal to string).

+**Q: How do you map inheritance hierarchies?**

+A: Configure `Include`/`IncludeBase` to map derived types and ensure discriminators map to correct DTOs.
+AutoMapper can project derived types so long as the EF model supports it.

+**Q: How do you test mappings?**

+A: Instantiate the mapper configuration in tests, call `AssertConfigurationIsValid()`, and perform sample `Map`/`ProjectTo` calls on fixture data to ensure custom resolvers behave as intended.